-Assemble your shampoo, several towels, and a washcloth near the sink or tub, and run warm water (about 102 degrees, or cat body temperature) before you bring in the cat.
-Some cats actually enjoy water, but no cat wants to be forced to do something.
+Assemble your shampoo, several towels, and a washcloth near the sink or tub, and run warm water before you bring in the cat.
+The cat bath temperature should be around body temperature and pretty warm.

 After lathering, dip the cat back into the first container to rinse.
 Get as much soap off as possible before removing and sluice off excess water before rinsing in subsequent containers of clean water.

-Jumbo-size adult cats can be hard to dunk, and running water can be scary for them Instead, you can use a ladle to dip water.
-If you have a spray nozzle from the sink, use a low force, with the nozzle close to the fur so kitty doesn't see the spray.
+Jumbo-size adult cats can be hard to dunk, and running water can be scary for them.
+Instead, you can use a ladle to dip water.
+If you have a spray nozzle on the sink, use a low force, with the nozzle close to the fur so kitty doesn't see the spray.

 Wrap the clean cat in a dry towel.
 Shorthaired cats dry quickly, but longhaired felines may need two or more towels to blot away most of the water.
 If your cat tolerates or enjoys the blow dryer, use only the lowest setting to avoid burns.